rocky-linux/documentation/en/rocky/8/admin_guide/06-users.md

 * Terminals.

 ### `/etc/skel` directory

-When a user is created, his home directory and environment files are created.
+When a user is created, their home directory and environment files are created.
 These files are automatically copied from the `/etc/skel` directory.
 * `.bash_logout`
 * `.bash_profile`
 * `.bashrc`

 All files and directories placed in this directory will be copied to the user tree when they are created.
 ## Identity change
 ### `su` command
 The `su` command allows you to change the identity of the connected user.
 ```
 su [-] [-c command] [login]
 ```
 Examples:
 ```
 $ sudo su - alain
 [albert]$ su -c "passwd alain"
 ```
 | Option | Description |
 | ------ | ----------- |
 | `-` |	Loads the user's complete environment.
 | `-c` command |	Executes the command under the user's identity.

 If the login is not specified, it will be `root`.
 Standard users will have to type the password for the new identity.
 > :star: **TIP:**
 There are successive 'layers' created (a stack of `bash' environments).
 To switch from one user to another, you must first type the `exit` command to take back your identity and then the `su` command to take another identity.
 #### Profile loading
 `root` endorses the identity of the user `alain` with `su`:
 ```
 ...
 /home/GroupA/alain/.bashrc
 /etc/bashrc
 ...
 ```
 `root` assumes the identity of the user `alain` with `su -`:
 ```
 ...
 /home/GroupA/alain/.bash_profile